broadbear/sort/README.md

 This is a NON-in-place sort, but it supposedly provides linear speedup up to large numbers of cores.
 Given that even desktops are venturing into the 8-core realm, everyday performance improvement can be substantial.
 I have verfied the algorithm's performance suprasses Java Collections sort when used with up to 4 cores.
-The API has not yet been generalized for Comparable/Comparator.
+This API, too, is generalized for Comparable/Comparator.

 #### Usage: